WALMART SHOOTING GEORGIA: Off-duty ICE officer shot, killed man in Walmart parking lot, police say

 DOUGLAS COUNTY, Ga. - An off-duty U.S. Immigration and Customs Enforcement officer shot and killed a man in a Walmart parking lot, police confirmed Monday.

-Douglasville police say that O.L.
-Jones shot 45-year-old Johnathan Liddell of Austell outside the Walmart off Thornton Road before 1 p.m.
-Sunday.
+Douglasville police said O.L.
+Jones shot 45-year-old Johnathan Liddell, of Austell, outside the Walmart off Thornton Road before 1 p.m.
+Sunday with plenty of people in the parking lot.
 Police found Liddell dead inside his car.

 [RELATED: 1 killed in shooting in Walmart parking lot]